Welcome to our NEW Website | Click here to learn about important changes and new ways to save!

 Directions

-1. Mix all Ingredients in a bowl.
-Adjust the recipe to ensure that you have plenty of brine to coat your entire turkey.
-Can also be stored in a sealed container for future use on chicken or turkey.
+1. Mix dry Ingredients in a bowl.
+Adjust the recipe to ensure that you have plenty of brine to coat your entire turkey based on its size.
+(See note below on adjusting recipe under "how much salt should I use?")
+Brine mix can also be stored in a sealed container for future use on chicken or turkey.

 2. Coat the Turkey: Rub the dry brine mixture all over both sides of the thawed turkey, ensuring it is evenly coated.
 Get into every nook and cranny of the exterior of the bird.
 This will ensure the best flavor.